fantasyland101/boatdrone/README.md

 	pip install gpiozero (for controlling rassbery pi io) pip install websocket (for handling webbsockets)
-	pip3 install gpsd-py3 (for comunication with gpsd)
+	pip3 install gpsd-py3 (for comunication with gpsd) pip install pigpio //this makes pwm less janky for gpizero. gpizero also recomend using this package.
 ```
 #### installing this reposotary.
 	on rassberry pi: